sigstore/model-transparency/DIRSHA256.md

 `ITOA`: A function that takes an unsigned integer and returns its string representation.

-`MIN`: A function that return the minimum value of its arguments.
+`MIN`: A function that returns the minimum value of its arguments.

 `READ_FILE`: A function that takes a path, a starting offset and an end offset, and returns the content of the file from the starting to the end offset.